MPrevelato/IBM_Data_Analysis/README.md

 # IBM Data Analysis
- This repository has the notebook created in the IBM - Data Analysis course.
+ This repository has the final test notebook created in the IBM - Data Analysis course.